 Donate blood and plasma.
 Blood and plasma are vital bodily fluids that are used to save the lives of thousands and thousands of people each day.
-There (3) (are possibly) shortages, so it's great if you do your part and donate.
+There may be (3) (are possibly) ελλειψη shortages, so it's great if you do your part and donate.
 If you have a rare blood type, you can literally make the difference between life and death for someone in your community.

-Donate.
+κάνω δωρεφonate.
 You can donate your money to lots of organisations: local, national, and international.

 Just be sure that whoever you donate to is a good organization that uses their money well.

 Many charities do not and are really just a money factory for the people that run them.
-You (4) (it would be a good thing to) try using Charity Navigator or the BBB to find out if the organisation you want to help is really on the up and up.
+Youought to (it would be a good thing to) try using Charity Navigator or the BBB to find out if the organisation you want to help is really on the up and up.
+TÍμΙΟς

-To be a global citizen, you (5) (it is necessary) identify with a world community, but you (6) (it's your duty not to) lose your heritage or culture.
+To be a global citizen, you need to (it is necessary) identify with a world community, but you should not (it's your duty not to) lose your heritage or culture.

 Study your history.
-You (7) (probably you have) learned about past events in history, but brush up on world history by visiting your library and checking out history books about different cultures.
-To understand where the world is today, you (8) (suggestion) also see how past events have influenced the present.
+Youmay have(7) (probably you have) learned about past events in history, but brush up on world history by visiting your library and checking out history books about different cultures.
+To understand where the world is today, you should (8) (suggestion) also see how past events have influenced the present.

 Get educated.
-There are many benefits that come from learning a new language, so you (9) (it is absolutely necessary) learn at least one.
+There are many benefits that come from learning a new language, so you must (9) (it is absolutely necessary) learn at least one.
 It is the best way to get to know another culture, become more open-minded, and bridge cultural gaps.
-Learning another language (10) (it is typically the case) seem daunting, but it is possible with time and dedication.
-You (11) (it is also possible) learn another language on your own, in a class, and with the help of a willing friend.
-You (12) (it is required) build and nurture relationships as a vital part of being an active global community member.
+Learning another language can (10) (it is typically the case) seem daunting, but it is possible with time and dedication.
+You might (11) (it is also possible) learn another language on your own, in a class, and with the help of a willing friend.

+You have to [12] (it is required) build and nurture relationships as a vital part of being an active global community member.
 Make new friends with people from your culture, as well as other cultures.
 Start locally, and then you can build your connections globally through social media and pen pal programmes.